wtayyeb/django-postman/docs/management.rst

 It can be run as a cron job or directly.

-A :option:`--days` option can be used to specify the minimal number of days a message/conversation must have been marked for deletion.
+The :option:`--days` option can be used to specify the minimal number of days a message/conversation must have been marked for deletion.
 Default value is 30 days.